holepunchto/hypertrace/README.md

 # hypertrace

 Add tracing and insights to classes.

-Set a global trace function that is being invoked everytime `.trace()` is being called.
+One of the goals of the module is that there is close to zero overhead when tracing is not enabled.
+This is achieved by not enabling tracing on objects created before tracing was enabled.

 There is support for Prometheus/Grafana through [hypertrace-prometheus](https://github.com/holepunchto/hypertrace-prometheus) to get better visual insights into an application's behavior.